Seasonal Planning for UK Travel

 Whether you're visiting England, Wales, Scotland, or Northern Ireland, the scenery appears at its best in spring, when the hills are emerald green after winter rains, and wildflowers are in bloom as the first snowdrops give way to daffodils, crocuses, and bluebells.
 Nesting birds can be seen on coastal clifftops, as auks, guillemots, razorbills, and puffins in Scotland and Wales arrive from their warm-weather winter quarters.
 Newborn lambs caper in the lush meadows.
 And by May, baby foxes, rabbits, and hedgehogs emerge from their burrows.

 March's weather is tentative and changeable, but spring is definitely in the air.
-Overall, it is still cool, wet, and wintry, potentially delivering late snowfall.
+Overall, it's still cool, wet, and wintry, potentially delivering late snowfall.
 Scotland's spring begins somewhat later, typically no earlier than mid-March (and late March in the far north) or whenever the first crocuses appear.
 Castles and other tourist venues are still closed in many places, especially in Scotland.

-Events in spring
+Events in Spring

-Learn more
+Learn More

 The United Kingdom in March